gunitinug/babyrus/README.md

 ```
 Plus, the default browser is set as `google-chrome` so download and install it from official google chrome website.

+You can then change your default apps from `Main Menu -> Configure`.

 ### Installation

 Clone the repository and make the script executable: